venbn/Module19-HW/README.md

     * `send_transaction`

+	Added the following code block :

+	`from crypto_wallet import generate_account, get_balance, send_transaction`

-4. Within the Streamlit sidebar section of code, create a variable named `account`.
+4. Within the Streamlit sidebar section of code, created a variable named `account`.
 Set this variable equal to a call on the `generate_account` function.
 This function will create the KryptoJobs2Go customer’s (in this case, your) HD wallet and Ethereum account.

+	Added the following code block :

+	`account = generate_account()`

 5. Within this same section of the `krypto_jobs.py` file, define a new `st.sidebar.write` function that will display the balance of the customer’s account.
 Inside this function, call the `get_balance` function and pass it your Ethereum `account.address`.

+	Added the following code block :

+	`st.sidebar.write(account.address)`

 #### Step 2: Sign and Execute a Payment Transaction

-Next, you'll write the code that will calculate a fintech professional’s wage, in ether, based on the worker’s hourly rate and the number of hours that they work for a customer.
+The code will calculate a fintech professional’s wage, in ether, based on the worker’s hourly rate and the number of hours that they work for a customer.
 (The fintech professionals’ hourly rates are provided in the `candidate_database` that is found in `krypto_jobs.py`.)

-You will then write code that uses the calculated wage value to send a transaction that pays the worker.
-This code should allow the KryptoJobs2Go customer to authorize the transaction with their digital signature.
-For the purpose of testing out this application, you will use your own Ethereum account information as the customer account information.
+Then the code uses the calculated wage value to send a transaction that pays the worker.
+This code will allow the KryptoJobs2Go customer to authorize the transaction with their digital signature.
+For the purpose of testing out this application, i have used my own Ethereum account (from Ganache) information as the customer account information.

-To accomplish all of this, complete the following steps:
+To accomplish all of this, completed the following steps:

 1. KryptoJobs2Go customers will select a fintech professional from the application interface’s drop-down menu, and then input the amount of time for which they’ll hire the worker.
 Code the application so that once a customer completes these steps, the application will calculate the amount that the worker will be paid in ether.
 To do so, complete the following steps: